2015 Lefkada earthquake: Lefkada and other Ionian Islands

 Most damage was observed in western Lefkada as well ground cracks, slope movements and liquefaction found in the area.
 Primary effects directly linked to surface expression of the seismological source were not detected in the field.
 A maximum intensity of VIII was assigned areas where to large-volume slope movements occurred, along the western Lefkas coast.
 Intensity VIII were also assigned to the villages located in Dragano and Athani due to very heavy structural damage observed on masonry buildings, churches and other weak infrastructure mainly attributed to the combination of the recorded high PGA values, the poor anti-seismic design and construction of buildings and the geological and tectonic structure of the affected area.
 Damage to buildings was mainly observed in these villages arranged almost parallel to the northern segment of the Cephalonia-Lefkada Transform fault.
 Among not earthquake proof structures, stone masonry buildings and monumental structures suffered most damage, while the traditional buildings of the area with dual structural system and with wooden frames performed relatively well and suffered minor damage.
 Reinforced concrete buildings were affected not so much by the earthquake itself but was worsened with ground liquefaction.
-Part of a harbor in Vasiliki was said to have sank and Schools in both Lefkada and Cephalonia were forced to shut down.
+Part of a harbor in Vasiliki was said to have sunk and Schools in both Lefkada and Cephalonia were forced to shut down.